white cursive text of the words 'Join Forces'

 CREATIVE CONCEPTING

-The birth of hip hop in ’73 ignited a cultural revolution: music, art, dance, and fashion.
+The birth of hip-hop in ’73 ignited a cultural revolution: music, art, dance, and fashion.
 Creatives of all disciplines—from the Bronx and beyond—JOIN FORCES within this genre.
-The Old School and New School JOINED FORCES in this shoot with artists from multiple generations of hip hop at a recreation of the Back to School Jam that started it all.
+The Old School and New School JOINED FORCES in this shoot, with artists from multiple generations of hip-hop at a recreation of the Back to School Jam that started it all.

-After its inception in ‘99, the bling era became part of hip hop’s visual identity, but was also a huge component of one’s individual identity.
-It’s a status symbol, a gauge of authenticity and skill, an opportunity to showcase personal style, and a representation of the rags to riches narrative popularized in rap music.
+After its inception in ’99, the bling era became part of hip-hop’s visual identity, but was also a huge component of one’s individual identity.
+It’s a status symbol, a gauge of authenticity and skill, an opportunity to showcase personal style, and a representation of the rags-to-riches narrative popularized in rap music.
 In NOLA, bigger is always better and bling is always in.
-A group of creatives JOINED FORCES at our Second Line celebration to highlight New Orleans’ bright and bold contributions to hip hop.
+A group of creatives JOINED FORCES at our Second Line celebration to highlight New Orleans’ bright and bold contributions to hip-hop.

-Slab culture is a deeply southern subculture of auto-enthusiasm; one that is nearly inseparable from the regional music that so heavily influences it.
+Slab culture is a deeply Southern subculture of auto enthusiasm; one that is nearly inseparable from the regional music that so heavily influences it.
 There, that expression of Black prosperity is met with the advent of another, more regionally original culture— the chopped and screwed subgenre of Houston rap.
-Our star-studded list of protagonists JOINED FORCES at our slab meet up, held at local legendary eatery, Burns Original BBQ.
+Our star-studded list of protagonists JOINED FORCES at our slab meetup, held at local legendary eatery, Burns Original BBQ.

 PHOTO & VIDEO PRODUCTION